handrianj/Corrie/README.md

 The objective of this framework is to give you tools to easily create and modify web applications UI.
 The full framework abilities are listed here https://github.com/handrianj/Corrie/wiki#framework-features

+#Demo
+An example on how to use the framework is provided on this repository : https://github.com/handrianj/Corrie-demo

 This project is licenced under Eclipse Public License.